Description

 Warnings

-Soluble fibers in potato fiber can cause gas, bloating, and flatulence.
-Caution should be used in individuals with esophageal disorders, as fiber may cause discomfort.
-Potato fiber can interact with some medications, such as diabetes medications and cholesterol-lowering drugs, by inhibiting their absorption.
+Soluble fibers in potato fiber may cause gas, bloating, and flatulence.
+Individuals with esophageal disorders should use caution, as fiber may cause discomfort.
+Potato fiber may also inhibit the absorption of certain diabetes and cholesterol-lowering medications.

 Food Sources